ICJIA/ipsumify-2025/README.md

 yarn generate
 ```

-The generated files will be in `.output/public`
+The generated files will be in `.output/public` (locally).
+For Netlify deployment, use `dist` as the publish directory (see Deployment section).

 Preview the production build: